bshall/ZeroSpeech/README.md

 ## References

-This work was based on:
+This work is based on:

 1. Chorowski, Jan, et al. ["Unsupervised speech representation learning using wavenet autoencoders."](https://arxiv.org/abs/1901.08810)
     IEEE/ACM transactions on audio, speech, and language processing 27.12 (2019): 2041-2053.